onzag/itemize/docs/api/modules/client_fast_prototyping_components_search_loader_with_pagination.md

 already handlers to update the navigation page, it uses the LocationStateReader in order to keep its page so it means that it builds history in it

-TODO support searchId to keep navigation in sync

 #### Parameters

 | Name | Type | Description |